sPHENIX-Collaboration/tutorials/JupyterLab/README.md

 Starting from https://jupyter.sdcc.bnl.gov/jupyterhub/htc ( = `lauch` button on the **HTC** Jupyter hub) for this tutorial, the username / password is the same for your BNL RCF / SDCC account.
 At the 1st time login, SDCC will ask you to setup a two factor anthentication, such as using Google Authenticator ([Android](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2&hl=en_US)/[iPhone](https://apps.apple.com/us/app/google-authenticator/id388497605)).

 Jupyter Notebook provide an analysis interface that can integrate documentation, code and output plot in a single file.
-It supports all sPHENIX environment.
+It supports all sPHENIX environment and most sPHENIX macros.
 It is suitable for final analysis step, while large scale analysis and reconstruction should go through the compiled `c++` analysis module.

 Two examples are provided in this tutorial, one for each supported sPHENIX Jupyter kernels: